 This question comes up often, because in my post about dogs I have Tea Tree listed as safe for use with dogs when used appropriately.
 This was after consulting two popular books about aromatherapy and animals, and taking a highly respected course on animal aromatherapy.

-But some people believe it is NOT safe at all based on another group’s info (run by a woman I respect).
+But some people believe it is NOT safe at all based on another group’s info.
 I checked out (again) that particular info and here are my comments and why I take the stance that Tea Tree is NOT toxic to dogs if used appropriately:

 The group has a file which states: “There are certain essential oils that should not be used with animals: one in particular is tea tree (Melaleuca alternifolia), which for some pets can cause poisoning and other serious health concerns [2, 3, 4]. ”

-Which states: “Tea tree oil and pets: Veterinary toxicologists have reported that large amounts of tea tree oil applied to the skin of cats and dogs caused poisoning.
+Citation 3 is a link to this page which states: “Tea tree oil and pets: Veterinary toxicologists have reported that large amounts of tea tree oil applied to the skin of cats and dogs caused poisoning.
 Symptoms have included muscle tremors, weakness, difficulty in walking, low body temperature, and excessive salivation.
-With pets, as with people, following label instructions is essential.”
+With pets, as with people, following label instructions is essential.” [bold mine]